Traveling is the best way to experience life, gain exposure to a diversity of life, and learn more about new cultures and lifestyles.

-Not to mention India ranks 40th out of 136 countries and had entertained 10 million tourist in 2017 alone.
-That does day something about tourist attraction in this country.
+Not to mention India ranks 40th out of 136 countries and had entertained 10 million tourists in 2017 alone.
+That does say something about the tourist attractions in this country.
 Not to mention the beautiful ladies and handsome actors from India joining Hollywood lately.
 And most Hollywood movies are not too bad to say.
 There has to be something about India that calls to the spirit.
 Let’s explore what it is?

-The famous Mumbai is capital of this state, with tourist attractions like the rustic, beach-lined Konkan Coast, cave temples at Elephanta Islandand British Raj-era Gateway of India monument to brag about.
+The famous Mumbai is the capital of this state, with tourist attractions like the rustic, beach-lined Konkan Coast, cave temples at Elephant Island, and British Raj-era Gateway of India monument to brag about.

 This should be on your list if you are into historical places.

-The best time to visit this tourism hub surrounded by many historical monuments is from October to February when weather is not too hot.
-The main tourist attraction is Tomb of Aurangzeb, the last Mughal ruler.
-When you visit this place do not miss out on Ajanta Cave, Ellora Cave andbibikamakbra and panchakki.
-Bibi kamakbarais exclusively built on Taj Mahal site.
-There are sometemples and sanctuaries you should also visit.
-The beautiful rock cut architect will transport you back in times and myths and history attach to these areas is indeed mesmerizing.
+The best time to visit this tourism hub surrounded by many historical monuments is from October to February when the weather is not too hot.
+The main tourist attraction is the Tomb of Aurangzeb, the last Mughal ruler.
+When you visit this place do not miss out on Ajanta Cave, Ellora Cave, and bibi ka makbra and panchakki.
+Bibi ka makbara is exclusively built on Taj Mahal site.
+There are some temples and sanctuaries you should also visit.
+The beautiful rock-cut architect will transport you back in time and myths and history attached to these areas are indeed mesmerizing.
 Also do not miss visiting Siddharth Garden and Zoo.
-The city is facilitated with airport and a major railway stations.
+The city is facilitated by the airport and major railway stations.
 Also while you are there do not miss out on the Naan Qaliya a dish of bread and stew made out of mutton and spices.

-Assam is famous for its rich religious history, silk bazars and wildlife attractions.
+Assam is famous for its rich religious history, silk bazaars, and wildlife attractions.
 This is to be visited in the cooler months from October to April.

 Kamakhya Temple -Guwahati